Dutch ship Batavier (1779): Dutch career and capture

 The order to construct the ship was given by the Admiralty of Amsterdam.
 The ship was laid down on 8 September 1777, launched on 18 February 1779 and commissioned in 1780.

 On 5 August 1781, Batavier took part in the Battle of Dogger Bank under Captain Wolter Jan Gerrit Bentinck.
 Batavier sailed in the middle of the Dutch line, between the ships Admiraal de Ruyter and Argo.
 She was engaged by three British ships, and became unmanageable after a fire broke out.
 The battle, while indecisive tactically, resulted in a strategic British victory and afterwards Batavier was towed to Texel.
 Bentinck later died wounds he received in the battle.

 In 1795, following the French occupation of the Netherlands during the French Revolutionary Wars, the ship was commissioned in the Batavian Navy.
 On 11 October 1797 Batavier took part in the Battle of Camperdown under Captain Jan Jacob Souter.
 Early in the battle, the ship was under heavy fire, but soon she drifted off, and she eventually left the scene and fled to Texel.

-On 30 August 1799 the ship was surrendered to the British fleet under Vice-Admiral Andrew Mitchell during the Vlieter Incident, even though Batavier was the only ship of the Dutch fleet where no mutiny had broken out.
+On 30 August 1799 the ship was surrendered to a British fleet under Vice-Admiral Andrew Mitchell during the Vlieter incident, even though Batavier was the only ship of the Dutch fleet where no mutiny had broken out.